VittoNico/Random_network_analysis/README.md

     "Number of Edges:",ecount(graph),"(the number of edges connecting the nodes in your network.)", "Mean Degree:",mean(degree_info),"(mean of the degrees of the nodes in the graph.
 High values = more connected network)", "Standard Deviation of Degree:",sd(degree_info),"(standard deviation of node degrees.
 High values = heterogeneity in the degree distribution.)", "Mean Closeness Centrality",mean(closeness_info),"(average of closeness centrality values across all Nodes.
-High values = Nodes in the graph are closer to each other in terms of the shortest path length.)", "Mean Betweenness Centrality:",mean(betweenness_info),"(average betweenness centrality across all nodes in the graph.
-High values = nodes in the graph have a more crucial role in connecting different parts of the network.)", "Global Clustering Coefficient:",clustering_info,"(degree to which nodes in a graph tend to cluster together.
-High values = higher tendency for nodes in the graph to form clusters or groups)"
+High values = Nodes in the network are closer to each other in terms of the shortest path length.)", "Mean Betweenness Centrality:",mean(betweenness_info),"(average betweenness centrality across all nodes in the graph.
+High values = nodes in the network have a more crucial role in connecting different parts.)", "Global Clustering Coefficient:",clustering_info,"(degree to which nodes in a graph tend to cluster together.
+High values = higher tendency for nodes in the network to form clusters or groups)"
 )
 cat(report_data, sep = "\n")